sdeming/botarena/LANGUAGE.md

 .const BIT_7 128

 start:
-    ; Initialize a value to manipulate
     mov @d0 0.0  ; Start with all bits clear

-    ; Set specific bits
     push @d0
     push BIT_0   ; Set bit 0
     or